jim22k/sscdf/Specification.md

 or mean value might also be saved as a secondary object.
 These types of pre-computed statistics are often helpful for algorithms, and saving them avoids the need to recompute them later.

-While this is the typical usage, no restricting is placed on secondary objects other than that they each be described by a unique name.
+While this is the typical usage, no restriction is placed on secondary objects other than that they each be described by a unique name.

 ## Details of Storing a Single Object